cyberark/conjur-api-java/README.md

 import net.conjur.api.Conjur;
 import net.conjur.api.Credentials;

-// Authenticate using a Credentials object
+// Authenticate using a Credentials object.
+See notes about `CONJUR_AUTHN_URL`
+// regarding how 'password-or-api-key' is processed.
-Credentials credentials = new Credentials('username', 'password');
+Credentials credentials = new Credentials('username', 'password-or-api-key');
 Conjur conjur = new Conjur(credentials);
 ```